 #45: THREE GEMS FROM SHAMBHALA: Shambhala was, I believe, one of the first American publishing houses established to specialize in books on Buddhism and Eastern thought.
 They’re still going, varying large, scholarly projects with individual works and lighter, new-agey titles.
-They’ve also published a string of small literary gems, translations of Oriental works; here are three of them, all refutations of the idea that
+They’ve also published a string of small literary gems, translations of Oriental works; here are three of them, all refutations of the idea that major equals big.

 Songs of the Sons and Daughters of the Buddha, translated by Andrew Schelling and Anne Waldman (1996).
 These are beautiful, readable translations from the Theragatha and Therigatha, the short poems of the earliest Buddhist monks and nuns.
 Though part of the Pali Canon, the earliest collection of Buddhist scriptures, they do not have the tone of canonical religious texts, nor do they sound at all like poetry written in the West.
 They are short testaments of hard meditative effort, the utter turning away from physical pleasures, sex and food particularly, and a startling, unbridled joy at the chance they are taking to leap free of the flesh.
 The poems have no reticence or apology; they are pungent, emphatic statements, with the bundled energy of a runner making that last, burning lunge for the goal line.
 The nuns’ poems—vivid records of escape from domestic horrors and prostitution into the unmistakable accents of freedom—must surely be pretty early in the recorded body of poetry by women, and present graphically the improvement of women’s situation Buddhism offered over Hinduism.
 Schelling’s and Waldman’s translations are personal, intimate, with the breath of the living voice: an entire success.
 This is tough, challenging stuff: be prepared.